 The Amazon Kingfisher is a rare visitor from southern Mexico, Central America, and Southern Mexico’s tropical forests.
 They have been seen in Texas.
 This species looks similar to the Green Kingfisher but has a heavier body.

-The medium-sized bird is found solo or in pairs at the edges of ponds and along rivers.
-They have black bills larger than belted kingfishers and come with a more tufted crest.
+The Amazon Kingfisher is a medium-sized bird found solo or in pairs at the edges of ponds and along rivers.
+They have black bills that are larger than Belted Kingfishers and with a larger tufted crest.

-The bird breeds by streams, while their unlined nests are in a horizontal tunnel on a riverbank.
+The bird breeds by streams, and their unlined nests are built in a horizontal tunnel on a riverbank.
 The female lays 3-4 white eggs.

-They usually fly at low heights over water bodies.
-The Amazon kingfisher can often be seen perched on a branch close to water.
-They plunge their head to catch food before eating their prey.
+The Amazon Kingfisher flies at low heights over water.
+The Amazon Kingfisher can often be seen perched on a branch close to water.
+They plunge their head into the water to catch food before eating their prey.
 They feed mainly on insects, amphibians, crustaceans, and small reptiles.

 There are three species of cuckoo in North America.
 Find out what they are in this article I wrote